 Thus, cycling races train all the skills you need for racing.
-It is often said that a cycling race is the best kind of training you can actually get.
-I would rather say that cycling races might be the easiest way to improve performance.
+It is often said that a cycling race is the best kind of training you can get.
+However, I would rather say that cycling races might be the easiest way to improve performance.

-Races train a wide range of skills, but maybe you should some times be more focused on specific physical qualities.
-E.g. if your goal is to improve your anaerobic endurance you can train it more precisely with intervals instead of unpredictably road races.
+Races train a wide range of skills, but maybe you should sometimes be more focused on specific physical qualities.
+E.g. if your goal is to improve your anaerobic endurance, you can train it more precisely with intervals instead of unpredictably road races.

 Training with power meters like SRM og Powertap

-Did he go faster because of his new aero wheels, the good weather or a higher anaerobic threshold?
-Well, the pulse monitor won´t tell him.
+Did he go faster because of his new aero wheels, the good weather, or a higher anaerobic threshold?
+Well, the pulse monitor won’t tell him.
 The power meter would.

 A Power meter is a bike’s black box

 An easy way to discover the physical demands of a course is to look at the registered data from a race on the course.
 For example, power meters are not always valuable for a road race, but the power data becomes a vital weapon after the race.

 Like the air planes’ “black box”, a power meter registers every move you make.
 It can tell you how much power you used to catch up with the early break, how long you could maintain 350W when you were struggling to close a gap or show the most challenging part of the course.
 A power meter becomes more valuable in a time trial since you can use it for pacing.